Ballyhide: Landmarks

 the family emigrated to England at the time of the Irish civil war.
-Many attemps to sell the building on for use such as college accommodation failed.
+Many attempts to sell the building on for use such as college accommodation failed.
 A small fire was started by a couple of adventurous youths but little damage was done and the owner was compensated by the county council.
 During World War II the building was dismantled and the timber, slates, lead etc. were sold as salvage, leaving only the stone shell as it exists today.
 Up 1955, access to the top of the ruin was possible by way of the stone service stairs.
 As children we walked around the top of the walls which from memory must have been a meter wide.

 Ballyhide is located on the banks of the River Barrow, and a stretch of river where the small canal rejoins the Barrow, locally known as Lanigans Lock, is used for trout fishing.
 While also previously used as a swimming spot, Laois County Council have posted signs warning of the dangers of swimming in the water at this point.
 A walkway known as the Barrow track runs from Milford, downriver of Ballyhide through this area and into Carlow town.